-The safest technique for correction of prominent ears uses sutures (cartilage sparing).
+The safest technique and most reliable technique for correction of prominent ears uses sutures (cartilage sparing).
 Although cartilage scoring surgery can be successful in most cases, complications are unpredictable.
 The cartilage can continue to bleed post-operatively, encouraging infection, and in a small but significant number of cases, the ear becomes severely deformed.
 Other complications of scoring surgery include tethering of the ear (telephone ear) and buckling of the rim.
 Total ear reconstruction is sometimes necessary because of extensive loss of ear tissue.

 Gault Technique (cartilage sparing with posterior fascial flap)

 A suture technique alone can allow the ears to become prominent again if the stitches “cheesewire” through the cartilage, but a modification using a posterior fascial flap (known as the Gault technique) solves this problem.

 A 2005 independent review of the three techniques concludes “cartilage sparing otoplasty refined with the posterior fascial flap results in significantly improved aesthetic and functional outcomes” (From Comparison of Cartilage Scoring and Cartilage Sparing Otoplasty - a Study of 203 Cases.
 Abstract , British Journal of Plastic Surgery (2005) 58, 127-144 Mandal, Bahia and Stewart).
 A further review in 2018 confirmed that cartilage sparing surgery gave better aesthetic results than cartilage scoring surgery.